Skip to main content

 Han Solo (High Score 35) walks into a cantina on the outer rim.
 He approaches the barman and rolls 1d100: 33.
 A critical success.

 "The Han Solo?
-Aren't you the madman who did the Kessel Run in 12 parsecs?
-Drinks are on the house."
+Aren't you the madman who made the Kessel Run in 12 parsecs?
+I've got something special for you..."

 "And that's where we'll end for tonight.
-Everyone, increase your High Scores by 1.
-You just survived another session of Mothership!
+Everyone, increase your High Score by 1.
+You just survived another session of Mothership!"

 Comments